 Keep your day job

-The first stage, finding Problem/Solution fit, can really be done part-time with very little burn.
-It typically has a lot of waiting time built-in e.g. contacting customers, scheduling interviews, collecting metrics, etc. Until you find a problem worth solving, it really doesn’t make sense to quit your day job.
+The first stage, finding Problem/Solution fit, can be done part-time with very little burn.
+It typically has a lot of waiting time built in, e.g., contacting customers, scheduling interviews, collecting metrics, etc. Until you find a problem worth solving, quitting your day job doesn’t make sense.

 Build an audience

-Now is also the best time to start building an audience around your problem domain.
+Now is also the best time to build an audience around your problem domain.
 Start a blog.
 Comment on other blogs.
 Get active with social media in other ways.

 Build a Mafia Offer before your MVP

 Before you can deliver value to customers, your customers have to want your MVP.
 You test this not by building out your MVP but by testing your promise or offer.
 My favorite offer type is the Mafia Offer which, as you can guess, is an offer your customers can’t refuse — not because your stronghold them, but because it’s too good to pass up.

 The Mafia Offer is built through a combination of problem, solution, and jobs-to-be-done interviews designed to uncover what customers want versus what they say they want.
 The next step is then assembling your learning into an offer your customers can’t refuse.

 “It is not the customer’s job to know what they want.”